lightning/bolts/02-peer-protocol.md

 Note that the `htlc_signature` implicitly enforces the time-lock mechanism in the case of offered HTLCs being timed out or received HTLCs being spent.
 This is done to reduce fees by creating smaller scripts compared to explicitly stating time-locks on HTLC outputs.

 The `option_anchor_outputs` allows HTLC transactions to "bring their own fees" by attaching other inputs and outputs, hence the modified signature flags.

+Splicing requires us to send and receive redundant signatures, as we don't know which (if any) of the splice transactions will end up being the new channel.
+Increasing feerate order is also the order in which splices were negotiated (since each must increase the feerate).

 ### Completing the Transition to the Updated State: `revoke_and_ack`